datacommonsorg/import/docs/counters.md

 **Suffix Description:** The property, and optionally, the type of the node separated with an underscore (`_`) from the property.

+### Sanity_SVObs_Value_NotANumber

+Found a SVObs whose `value` was not a number.
+If you are importing a dataset where this is expected (for example, `statType` is `measurementResult` and therefore the SVObs values are references), set `--allow-non-numeric-svobs=true` in the command line invocation.

 ## Existence Checks

 Existence counters are logged for issues relating to the existence check of references